MaianneThornton/MaianneThornton/README.md

 As a lifelong student who is also self motivated, I am committed to continuing my education.

-## 👩🏾‍🎓 I recently completed the following courses/programs:
+## 👩🏾‍🎓 I completed the following courses/programs:

   - Commonwealth Coders Web Development Program | Dec.
 2021